drupal-composer/drupal-scaffold/README.md

 ```

 After that you can manually download the scaffold files according to your
-configuration by using `composer drupal-scaffold`.
+configuration by using `composer drupal:scaffold`.

 It is assumed that the scaffold files will be committed to the repository, to
 ensure that the correct files are used on the CI server (see **Limitation**,